jough13/jough13.github.io/recipes/sandwich-theory.md

 * **The Monte Cristo:** A hybrid of a sandwich and French toast, the Monte Cristo introduces a liquid binding agent (egg batter).
 The bread is not just a container but is chemically altered through soaking and frying, creating a Custard-Crust Interface.
 The challenge here is the "Soggy-Crisp Paradox": the exterior must be Maillard-reacted and crisp, while the interior remains structurally sound despite the moisture load of the custard.

 ### 3.3 Moisture Migration and Barrier Films
 Moisture is the entropic enemy of the sandwich.
 "Soggy bread" is cited as the primary grievance in sandwich consumption.
-The science of Moisture Migration dictates that water moves from areas of high water activity (a_w) (tomatoes, meat juices) to areas of low water activity (bread).
+The science of Moisture Migration dictates that water moves from areas of high water activity (aw) (tomatoes, meat juices) to areas of low water activity (bread).

 To prevent this, a **Moisture Barrier** is required.
 * **Hydrophobic Barriers:** Fat-based layers (butter, mayonnaise, oil) repel water.
 The Jambon Beurre relies on a thick layer of high-quality butter to protect the baguette from the ham's moisture.